 Freelance Designers Contract Template – Independent Contractor Agreement

-Feel free to use this freelance designers contract template that I sometimes use for my own logo design and brand identity clients.
-You can copy & paste from this post direct, then style the contract as you see fit.
+Additionally at the end of this post is the raw contract text, so you can copy & paste from this post direct, then style the contract as you see fit.

 The terminology of this Freelance Designers Contract template is geared for clients in the US, so some minor modifications would need to be made if used in your client is in the UK, or any other country for that matter.

 Notice that freelance designer contract template is based on a past logo design project of mine, so it is geared around logo design and my own particular way of arranging deposits and invoices.

 There are numerous instances of the phrase ‘logo design’ etc, so you must ensure that this terminology is adjusted to your own needs.